Need help with your Discussion

 Classmate 1

-I definitely think that plaintiff’s should be able to pursue a claim in the case of malpractice of fraudulent info.
-Individual’s lives are on the line and in some cases like the Quaid twins, lives were lost.
+Think that plaintiffs should be able to pursue a claim in the malpractice of fraudulent info.
+Individual’s lives are on the line, and in some cases, like the Quaid twins, lives were lost.
 If a doctor or a practice has failed to do their job, then I think a person has every right to move forward legally.
-Negligence is key here, because under negligence laws a person must violate a reasonable standard of care.
-I do think that there needs to be clear standards and limit put in place however, because malpractice lawsuits happen often and I think that the doctor or clinic may not of necessarily always been at fault.
-Human error, machine failure, and other factors all come in to play and come sometimes be disguised.
+Negligence is critical here because a person must violate a reasonable standard of care under negligence laws.
+However, I think there needs to be clear standards and limits because malpractice lawsuits happen often, and I believe that the doctor or clinic may not have always been at fault.
+Human error, machine failure, and other factors all come into play and come sometimes be disguised.

-I honestly believe there needs to be the perfect balance between patient care and criminal acts.
-If an organization puts all their eggs in only one of the two baskets, they are going to miss a huge aspect of a functional and ethical organization.
-Morally it makes sense to focus on both aspects, because truly we shouldn’t want either area to go unattended.
+I believe there must be a perfect balance between patient care and criminal acts.
+If an organization puts all its eggs in only one of the two baskets, it will miss a considerable aspect of a functional and ethical organization.
+Moral, it makes sense to focus on both parts because we shouldn’t want either area to go unattended.

 References